 The next big thing in dental insurance—no waiting periods

 Over time, insurance companies have begun to adapt their services and ease the limitations of waiting periods.
-Slowly, waiting periods are becoming a thing, the next big thing in dental insurance.
+Slowly, no waiting periods are becoming a thing, the next big thing in dental insurance.